apache/openwhisk/docs/actions-nodejs.md

 - [yauzl v2.7.0](https://www.npmjs.com/package/yauzl) - Yet another unzip library for node.
 For zipping.

 ### Node.js version 8 environment
-The Node.js version 8.11.2 environment is used if the `--kind` flag is explicitly specified with a value of 'nodejs:8' when creating or updating an Action.
+The Node.js version 8.12.0 environment is used if the `--kind` flag is explicitly specified with a value of 'nodejs:8' when creating or updating an Action.

+The following packages are pre-installed in the Node.js version 8 environment:

+- [openwhisk v3.18.0](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
+Provides a wrapper around the OpenWhisk APIs.

+### Node.js version 10 environment
+The Node.js version 10.13.0 environment is used if the `--kind` flag is explicitly specified with a value of 'nodejs:10' when creating or updating an Action.

-The following packages are pre-installed in the Node.js version 8.11.2 environment:
+The following packages are pre-installed in the Node.js version 10 environment:

-- [openwhisk v3.16.0](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
+- [openwhisk v3.18.0](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
 Provides a wrapper around the OpenWhisk APIs.

 ### Packaging npm packages with your actions
 For any `npm` packages that are not pre-installed in the Node.js environment, you can bundle them as dependencies when you create or update your action.